kgiszewski/LearnUmbraco7/z-Appendix D - Config Files/01 - Web.Config.md

 * **umbracoTimeOutInMinutes** - Set this to a larger value in milliseconds to avoid having the backoffice timeout
 * **umbracoUseSSL** - Set to true and the backoffice will force the user to use SSL (recommended)

->Please consult the official Umbraco docs for further details
+>Please consult the official Umbraco docs for further details.

 ##ConnectionStrings##
 This is where you'll tell Umbraco where the database lives.
 If you want to incorporate another database connection string, you can just add another `<add>` element to bring in another database resource.